nelyj/interoperabilidad/README.md

 ## First run

-Note: Only tested on Mac OS X so far.
+Note: Only tested on Mac OS X and Linux so far.

 Assuming you have a functional make and docker on your system, just go to the project root and type: